How to Remove Packages From Ubuntu via Command-Line

 sudo apt update

-Remove Package From Ubuntu
+Remove a Package From Ubuntu

 Use the apt remove command to remove a package.
 For instance, to eliminate “example-package,” run the following command.